-Here’s a simple pickling project to add to your repertoire.
-Pickled onions are not only beautiful, they’re a workhorse when it comes to jazzing up tons of different kinds of foods.
-You can’t make a great fish taco without them, but they can also go on sandwiches, burgers and hotdogs, salads, cheese boards…pretty much anywhere you’d use sliced onions.
+You can’t make a great fish taco without pickled onions, but they are also great on sandwiches, burgers and hotdogs, salads, cheese boards…pretty much anywhere you’d use sliced onions.
+Pickling takes a bit of the raw bite off of onions and replaces it with a nice sweet-sour tang.
 And like most pickles they’re almost calorie free, so they are a great way to add interest and flavor to food if you’re watching your weight.

-I used a few extra spices like multicolored peppercorns, yellow mustard seeds, and cumin seeds.
+I used a few extra spices like multicolored peppercorns, yellow mustard seeds, and cumin seeds, but feel free to substitute in others.
 And just one sliced jalapeno pepper makes the whole jar pretty hot.
 But you can do this without any spices at all if you want to.
-The vinegar, salt and sugar make a wonderful simple pickle.
+The classic combination of vinegar, salt and sugar also makes a wonderful simple pickle.

 - 2 medium red onions